-- When towing CVT models with the front wheels on towing dollies: - Turn the ignition switch to the OFF position, and secure the steering wheel in a straightahead position with a rope or similar device.
-Never secure the steering wheel by turning the ignition switch to the LOCK position.
-This may damage the steering lock mechanism.

-- Move the selector lever to the N (Neutral) position. - When towing a CVT model with the rear wheels on the ground (if you do not use towing dollies): Always release the parking brake.
+- When towing CVT models with the front wheels on towing dollies: - Turn the ignition switch to the OFF position, and secure the steering wheel in a straightahead position with a rope or similar device. - Move the selector lever to the N (Neutral) position. - When towing a CVT model with the rear wheels on the ground (if you do not use towing dollies): Always release the parking brake.